Bayesian Incentive-Compatible Bandit Exploration: Basic technique: sampling the inferior arm

-\xhdr{Gaussian priors.} To give more intuition on constants $L, k_\mP$ and random variable $Y$ from Lemma~\ref{lem:block-ic}, we present a concrete example where the common prior is independent across arms, the prior on the expected reward of each arm is a Normal distribution, and the rewards are normally distributed conditional on their mean.
-We will use $N(\mu,\sigma^2)$ to denote a normal distribution with mean $\mu$ and variance $\sigma^2$.
+To give more intuition on constants $L, k_\mP$ and random variable $Y=X^{k_\mP}$ from Lemma~\ref{lem:block-ic}, we present a concrete example where the prior on the expected reward of each arm is a Normal distribution, and the rewards are normally distributed conditional on their mean.
+We are interested in $X^k$, as defined in \eqref{eq:defn-Xk}; we derive an explicit formula for its distribution.
+We will use $\mN(\mu,\sigma^2)$ to denote a normal distribution with mean $\mu$ and variance $\sigma^2$.

-\begin{example} Assume the prior $\mP$ is independent across arms, $\mu_i \sim N(\mu_i^0,\sigma_i^2)$ for each arm $i$, and the respective reward $r_i^t$ is conditionally distributed as $\E[r_i^t|\mu_i] \sim N(\mu_i,\rho_i^2)$.
+\begin{example} Assume the prior $\mP$ is independent across arms, $\mu_i \sim \mN(\mu_i^0,\sigma_i^2)$ for each arm $i$, and the respective reward $r_i^t$ is conditionally distributed as $\E[r_i^t \mid \mu_i] \sim \mN(\mu_i,\rho_i^2)$.
 Then for each $k\in \N$

 It follows that \propref{prop:persuasion} is satisfied for any $k=k_{\mP}\geq 1$. \end{example}